SuperOfficeDocs/superoffice-docs/release-notes/mobile/index.md

 ## Version 11.0

-* Mobile CRM are rewritten to the Xamarin platform, all existing functionality still works as before.
+* Mobile CRM is rewritten to the Xamarin platform.
+All existing functionality works as before.
 See [Mobile CRM Product release for 11.0.1][36].

 ## Version 10.2